Skip to main content

 Breast growth or soreness

 In rare cases, germ cell tumors can make breasts grow or become sore.
-This happens because certain types of germ cell tumors secrete high levels of a hormone called human chorionic gonadotropin (HCG), which stimulates breast development.
+This occurs because certain germ cell tumors secrete high levels of human chorionic gonadotropin (hCG), a hormone which stimulates breast development.

 Some Leydig cell tumors can make estrogens (female sex hormones), which can cause breast growth or loss of sexual desire.